Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Celtics, have a middling offensive tempo, ranking 16th with 101.9 possessions per contest.

-- On defense, the Celtics have allowed 111.4 points per contest, which is fourth-best in the league.

-- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked team in the league on defense.

-- In terms of assists, the Celtics are second in the league, allowing 23.1 per contest.
+- In terms of assists, the Celtics are second in the league, conceding 23.1 per game.

-- The Celtics are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.

 Gabe Vincent vs. the Celtics